-Find balance – Create beauty.
-A Story of a Swiss Artist
+Create Beauty in Montreux, A Story of An Artist

 Her figures seem to have a sort of mysterious discreet communication in a huge emotional flow circling in the world of global changes.
 These two turned out to be able carefully protect their fragile happiness as a special secret having all the passions and temptations as a colorful background.

 She started at the moment which probably is the most important one for every single woman, after getting her baby born.
 Being encouraged by a beloved man beside, she began this hobby from smaller works moving step by step to larger pieces.